To the main content

 The TIS programs in research and education take a non-disciplinary approach to identify positive case studies of innovation and transition.
 We work in close collaboration with the communities that have found sustainability solutions.
 We claim as our area of competence the mechanisms that lead several major transitions: from knowledge to action, from design to implementation, from innovation to sustainability, from disengagement to participation, and from collapse to recovery.

 The TIS framework can guide, map, trace, and verify information and resource flows between locations, processes, and agents.
-Our projects have promoted community decision-making, innovative policy design, transformative actions, and ecosystem adaptation in places as diverse as diverse as Hunan Province and the Hudson Valley.
+Our projects have promoted community decision-making, innovative policy design, transformative actions, and ecosystem adaptation in places as diverse as diverse as Hunan Province and Murcia, Spain.
 Our improvement of the circuits of information and expertise between the local and global scales is a contribution to the work done by the UNESCO BRIDGES Coalition on Sustainability.

 Programs